 When you've been pampering thousands of plants for months, you can't help but visualize the fruits of your labor and devotion.
 Names like Waltham Butternut, Boston Marrow, Blue Hubbard, Table Acorn, Gila Cliff Dweller (my favorite), Mayo Blusher and Magdalena Big Cheese evoke the peak of the harvest in the fall when a farmer proudly displays these amazing heirloom varieties at the Farmers' Market.

+There's a thrill around this time of the year when everything is exploding, climbing, flowering and showering you with beauty.
 Since mid January, we've been seeding and transplanting thousands upon thousands of plants, in the cold, in the wind, in the dark, racing with time to get everything planted.

 New Mexico has a short growing season.
 You ought to be very precise with your timing, especially with peppers, eggplants, melons, winter squash and tomato or they never get to mature before the first frost.
 As you get more years under your belt, you get more proficient with your timing and rotations.
 Abundance begins to manifest.